-PROCESS FOR REINSTATMENT FROM ACADEMIC SUSPENSION OR PROBATION DUE TO INACTIVE STATUS

-A suspended student who has served two consecutive academic semesters of suspension or a student placed on academic probation who has become inactive due to three semesters of inactivity may petition for reinstatement to the Huizenga College of Business.
+PROCESS FOR REINSTATEMENT FROM ACADEMIC SUSPENSION OR PROBATION DUE TO INACTIVE STATUS three semesters of inactivity may petition for reinstatement to the Huizenga College of Business.
 The student must appeal for reinstatement in writing to the Executive Director of Enrollment Services at least 60 days prior to the first day of the term in which they wish to enroll.
 Within the petition, the student should state the reasons why their academic potential has improved since suspension or their inactivity while on probation and what their strategy for success will be if reinstated.